 Support from your bank

-Your bank may be able to help provide relief for your mortgage payments or provide other forms of assistance.
+Your bank may be able to provide relief for loan repayments or other forms of assistance.
 Contact your bank to find out how they can assist.